Freevini/ReCycled/README.md

 # Circles
 Michael Schmid & Vincent Somerville

-italics(Sensu stricto) circular genomes do not have a start and end.
+*Sensu stricto* circular genomes do not have a start and end.
 However genome replication starts at the first position of the the replication origin gene, also called dnaA.
 This results in a skewed read coverage distribution when sequencing bacteria in the log phase.
 They generally show higher coverages at the origin of replication (i.e. dnaA) then at the terminus (Fig. 1).

 <p align = "center">
 <img src = "07_figures/PTR_figure.png">